jimmylo16/totto/README.md

 - [Docker](https://www.docker.com/): A platform for developing, shipping, and running applications inside containers.
 - [Docker Compose](https://docs.docker.com/compose/): A tool for defining and running multi-container Docker applications.

+## Very Important!

+If you restart the server once up and the database already had records in it, you must delete them because it will cause problems in the autogeneration of entities.

 ## Backend Installation

 1. Clone the repository and navigate to the back folder